-Join an invaluable meeting for urban school leaders by connecting with like-minded professionals, engaging in thought-provoking discussions, and forging meaningful connections to drive positive change.
+Meeting the unique needs of the Assistant Principalship by providing opportunities to connect with colleagues, share current challenges, and celebrate successes.
 You must be registered for this Leadership Network to attend the meeting.
 When you join you will receive an email with the monthly meeting link.
 Join here.
-Share via: Facebook […]REGISTER
+Share via: Facebook Twitter LinkedIn Copy Link […]REGISTER

 Urban School Leaders Network Facilitators

 Join an empowering meeting for women in school leadership.
 Connect with like-minded leaders, engage in dynamic discussions, and thrive personally and professionally.
 Break barriers and create an inclusive educational landscape.
 You must be registered for this Leadership Network to attend the meeting.
 When you join you will receive an email with the monthly meeting link. […]REGISTER

 Calling middle school leaders!
 Connect with like-minded educators, engage in dynamic discussions, and gain valuable insights where you’ll empower yourself to navigate the middle school landscape with confidence.
 You must be registered for this Leadership Network to attend the meeting.
 When you join you will receive an email with the monthly meeting link.
 Join here. […]REGISTER

 In honor of Women’s History Month and the amazing work you do as school leaders on behalf of your students and staff, we have gathered insights from five women on the NASSP Board of Directors who have faced challenges and succeeded in their careers.
 Whether you’re just starting out in your leadership journey or are well on your way, we hope this advice helps inspire you as you navigate the ups and downs of leadership.

 Some schools celebrate Black History Month with a big event that focuses on prominent leaders like Martin Luther King Jr., Rosa Parks, and Malcolm X. The problem is that students already know about those leaders, partly because they are so well known and partly because students learn about them in their American history courses.